 Divisions and Classes

-There is a total of 8 DIVISIONS; Bodybuilding, Classic Physique, Men’s Physique, Women’s Bodybuilding, Fitness, Women’s Physique, Figure, and Bikini.
+There is a total of 9 DIVISIONS; Bodybuilding, Classic Physique, Men’s Physique, Women’s Bodybuilding, Fitness, Women’s Physique, Figure, Bikini and the newest division, Wellness .
 These divisions are then broken up into CLASSES.
 Classes are delineated by age, height, weight, novice and open.

 Divisions and classes will vary from show-to-show.
 Most shows no longer include Women’s Bodybuilding due to lack of demand.
 Fitness is also on the decline because of the difficulty of the routine.
 Be sure to review a show’s division and classes to be sure your desired classes are available.

 - True Novice – Open to competitors who have never competed.
 Not offered at all shows.

 - Novice – Competitors who have not won any class including novice, open, masters, etc OR have placed top 10 at a pro qualifier

 - Master’s – Age classes excluding teens, typically 35 years old or older.
 This will vary and you may see 35+, 40+, 45+.
 50+, 60+, etc.

 - Teen – Class for teenagers.
 Minimum age is 18 years old and will also always include up to 19 years old.